-The old saying is true—there really is no place like New York City at Christmastime.
+The old saying is true—there really is no place like Christmas in New York City.
 If you’re planning a trip there this holiday season, here are seven things you must be sure to do!

 1. See the big tree at Rockefeller Center.
 The hallmark of Christmas in New York is the iconic Rockefeller Center Christmas Tree.
 This year officials have chosen an 80-foot Norway spruce from Shelton, Connecticut.
 At the 81st Annual Tree Lighting Ceremony on December 4, the tree will be lit up with 45,000 lights, topped off with a Swarovski crystal star.
 It will remain lit until January 7.
 You can also go ice skating on The Rink at Rockefeller Center or have Breakfast with Santa at one of two restaurants.
 Rockefeller Center is located between 5th and 7th Avenues and 47th and 50th Streets.
 The first time you go, be sure to enter from 5th Avenue for the most breathtaking view—two glittering rows of horn-blowing angels leading you to the majestic tree!